ibexa/documentation-developer/docs/guide/extending_form_builder.md

     - `action`
     - `select`

-    New types of fields require a mapper.
+    New types of fields require a mapper implementing `\EzSystems\EzPlatformFormBuilder\FieldType\Field\FieldMapperInterface`.
     The mapper must be registered as a service:

     ``` yaml
     services: